The Woman in White (novel): Plot

-After six months, Sir Percival and Lady Glyde return to his house, Blackwater Park in Hampshire; accompanied by Glyde's friend, Count Fosco (married to Laura's aunt).
-Marian, at Laura's request, lives at Blackwater and learns that Glyde is in financial difficulties.
-Glyde attempts to bully Laura into signing a document that would allow him to use her marriage settlement of £20,000, which Laura refuses to do.
-Anne, who is now terminally ill, travels to Blackwater Park and contacts Laura, saying that she holds a secret that will ruin Glyde's life.
-Before she can disclose the secret, Glyde discovers their communication, and believing Laura knows his secret, becomes extremely paranoid and attempts to keep her held at Blackwater.
+After six months, Sir Percival and Lady Glyde (Laura) return to his house, Blackwater Park in Hampshire; accompanied by Sir Percival's friend, Count Fosco (married to Laura's aunt).
+Marian, at Laura's request, lives at Blackwater and learns that Sir Percival is in financial difficulties.
+Sir Percival attempts to bully Laura into signing a document that would allow him to use her marriage settlement of £20,000, which Laura refuses to do.
+Anne, who is now terminally ill, travels to Blackwater Park and contacts Laura, saying that she holds a secret that will ruin Sir Percival's life.
+Before she can disclose the secret, Sir Percival discovers their communication, and believing Laura knows his secret, becomes extremely paranoid and attempts to keep her held at Blackwater.
 With the problem of Laura's refusal to give away her fortune and Anne's knowledge of his secret, Fosco conspires to use the resemblance between Laura and Anne to exchange their two identities.
 Sir Percival and Fosco will trick both individuals into travelling with them to London; Laura will be placed in an asylum under the identity of Anne, and Anne will be buried under the identity of Laura upon her imminent death.
 Marian overhears enough of the plan to understand they are conspiring against someone's life but not any of the details, but becomes soaked by rain in her hiding place and falls ill.

 Marian Halcombe in deep contemplation on Laura's fate while she feels confined in her own sickroom.
 Illustration by Thomas Eyre Macklin.